Online registration closes on Friday. No race day registration, but in-person registration is available at packet pick-up sessions.

 Know the Course: Map and aid stations

 Be sure to take a close look at course maps (Long Course, Olympic).
 There is an aid station at the bike out/run out of transition.
 There are no additional aid stations on the Olympic bike course.
-There are aid stations at approximately mile 20 (water and Gatorade drink bottles to grab, and GU Gels), and mile 38 (water and Gatorade bottles and GU Gels) of the Long Course bike.
-There are run aid stations approximately every 1.5 miles on the run courses with water, electrolyte drinks, gels, and snacks.
+There are aid stations at approximately mile 14.2 (water and Gatorade drink bottles to grab, and GU Gels), and mile 30 at the turnaround (water and Gatorade bottles and GU Gels), and mile 45 of the Long Course bike.
+There is now an Olympic aid station at mile 14.
+There are run aid stations approximately every 1.5 miles on the run courses with water, electrolyte drinks, gels, and salty snacks.

 While there will be volunteers and Rangers to help stop traffic, Lake Mary Road is open to traffic, and it is the racer’s responsibility to follow all course signs and rules of the road.
 Please ride, run, and drive safely.